Nariman-R/Nariman-R/README.md

 ### Briefly About Myself:
 My name is Nariman and I'm from Kazakhstan.
 I've always dreamt to be a developer.
-My goal is to improve my programming skills and become a full-stack developer.
+My goal is to improve my programming skills.

 I work as a network analyst in IT company.
 My scope is DPI solutions.
 Sometimes I use `python` in my work for task automation.
 I always see ideas for task automation.
 But my programming skills are not always so good as to create useful applications.